connervieira/Assassin/CONFIGURATION.md

                 - `termux`
                     - Termux uses the `termux-api` package to make it possible to run Assassin on Android.
                 - `locateme`
-                    - In the event GPSD isn't suitable, LocateMe for MacOS can be used as location backend.
+                    - In the event GPSD isn't suitable, LocateMe for MacOS can be used as location back-end.
         - `speed_source` determines which source Assassin will use for its GPS speed.
             - Below are the options this value can be set to.
                 - `gps` uses the speed as returned by the GPS hardware.
                 - `obd` uses the speed returned by the ECU over OBD-II.
 This requires OBD integration to be enabled.
                 - `calculated` uses the last two locations in the history to independently calculate the speed.
-        - `demo_mode` isused to supply Assassin with fake GPS data for sake of demonstration and testing purposes.
+        - `demo_mode` is used to supply Assassin with fake GPS data for sake of demonstration and testing purposes.
             - To use this feature, simply set `enabled` to `true`, then set each GPS variable to any value you want.
 Assassin will use this placeholder information whenever it would otherwise poll the GPS for information.
         - `alerts` contains settings that control the behavior of various GPS alerts.
             - `enabled` is a boolean that enables and disables all GPS alerts.